Home

 Dense Shade

-This is probably the toughest of the shady areas; typically the areas under and around man made structures fall under dense shade categories.
+This is probably the toughest of the shady areas; typically the areas under and around manmade structures fall under dense shade categories.
 If you have some dense growing evergreen trees, they too many create dense and dark shade underneath them.
 The best use of a dense shade area in the garden is to lay walkways.
 The only plants that can be placed here are potted ones that can be manually placed in sunlight regularly to stimulate some growth for a while.

 Full Shade

 These are very shady regions similar to dense shades but these types of shades lighten up in different seasons.
 The full shade areas are good places to grow plants that are tolerant to shades and can survive on reflected light.
-To lighten the full shade areas you can use common light reflection techniques like using light colors on fences, placing light colored walkways and ornamental stones around that area.
+To lighten the full shade areas you can use common light reflection techniques like using light colours on fences, placing light coloured walkways and ornamental stones around that area.

 Light Shade

 This is typically areas that lay under tall trees.
 The area is not completely deprived of all light, but at the same time it is not sufficiently lit to say that plants get enough sunlight.
 The best description of light shade regions is dappled shade.
-The movement of leaves and mesh of vegetation on top filters out most of sun’s rays but lets some still pass through.
+The movement of leaves and mesh of vegetation on top filters out most of sun’s rays but will let some still pass through.
 These are great places for shade loving plants.

 Part Shade